mrpep/paips/docs/tutorial-1.md

 Now, let's take a look at RandomSplit.
 The template is similar: it inherits from Task, and overrides the process() method.
 The parameters are read from self.parameters, and then there is some code to do the splitting.
 But, in this case there is a new concept to be introduced, which we will call **dynamic outputs**.

 If you take a close look at the code, you will notice that the task will return 3 outputs in this case, instead of 1 like the CSVToDataframe task.
 Moreover, if the configuration file is changed, and another split is added, it will return 4 outputs.
 So, the number of outputs depends of the configuration file definition.
 Another important thing is that we will need to differentiate those 3 outputs.
 This is because, for example, we might need to access the train partition from another task.
 In that case we would do something like: in: TrainValTestPartition->train.
 Notice that in order to access ReadCSV output we did ReadCSV->out, but in this case we have more outputs: TrainValTestPartition->train, TrainValTestPartition->validation and TrainValTestPartition->test.
 That output differentiation is done in the code by overwriting the self.output_names list, which by default is ['out'].
 When the code is executed, the list has ['train', 'validation', 'test'] value.
 At the same time, the function returns the corresponding dataframes.
 So, when generating dynamic outputs make sure that the order of the names match the order of the outputs.
+Also, it is important to ensure that if we run the same code with the same parameters multiple times, outputs should always be the same.
+That is the reason why self.output_names is sorted, as keys in a dictionary do not have a fixed order.

 Now, we have the 2 components of every paips pipeline: tasks and a configuration file.
 To run this example you can open a terminal and go to the samples folder.
 From there run: